-More and more companies are turning to us for the services of a professional interpreter who serves as a nexus in business meetings.
-However, few people are aware of the ins and outs of this profession in the face of certain situations that may have a significant influence when building a new business relationship.
+More and more companies are turning to us for professional interpreting services as interpreters serve as a nexus in business meetings.
+However, few people are aware of the ins and outs of this profession and how interpreters may have a significant influence when building a new business relationship.

 Two languages, two cultures

-Ultimately, each culture has its own customs and social conventions, which is why it’s important to do some finding out beforehand or have an idea of these cultural differences in order to know which non-verbal elements are regarded as correct in the target culture and, by doing so, avoid misunderstandings that could arise from the aforementioned situations.
+Ultimately, each culture has its own customs and social conventions.
+That’s why it’s important to do some finding out beforehand or have an idea of these cultural differences.
+That way, you’ll know which non-verbal elements are regarded as correct in the target culture.
+By doing so, you’ll avoid misunderstandings that could arise from the aforementioned situations.